Nova team process¶

 the new “depends-on” can make these cross-repo dependencies easier

 loss of code style consistency across the code base

 fear of fragmenting the nova community, leaving few to work on the core of the project

 could work in subteams within the main tree

 There are groups of people with great knowledge of particular bits of the code base.
 It may be a good idea to give their recommendation of a merge greater strength.
 In addition, having the subteam focus review efforts on a subset of patches should help concentrate the nova-core reviews they get, and increase the velocity of getting code merged.

-Ideally this would be done with gerrit user “tags” rather than an etherpad.
+Ideally this would be done with gerrit user “tags”.
 There are some investigations by sdague in how feasible it would be to add tags to gerrit.